 One commenter to our post last week stated “if I was a terrorist I’d throw away my iPhoneX and get an iPhone 11”.
 Staying ahead of crackers and hackers seems to be a continual battle that device managers and website providers face daily.
 And, if we think this issue only applies to discovery of devices in cases involving mass shooters, it could easily apply to discovery in any type of case today where a custodian of a device has something to hide.
 Like this Fifth Amendment case that we covered last year and will discuss in our webcast on January 29.

 So, what do you think?
-Should organizations be responsible for compliance with CCPA during the pandemic, especially given that the California AG hasn’t finished the regulations yet?
+Should companies like Apple and Facebook provide backdoor access to their encrypted technology to investigators?
+Or are there bigger privacy concerns at play here?
 Please share any comments you might have or if you’d like to know more about a particular topic.

 Sponsor: This blog is sponsored by CloudNine, which is a data and legal discovery technology company with proven expertise in simplifying and automating the discovery of data for audits, investigations, and litigation.
 Used by legal and business customers worldwide including more than 50 of the top 250 Am Law firms and many of the world’s leading corporations, CloudNine’s eDiscovery automation software and services help customers gain insight and intelligence on electronic data.

 Disclaimer: The views represented herein are exclusively the views of the author, and do not necessarily represent the views held by CloudNine. eDiscovery Daily is made available by CloudNine solely for educational purposes to provide general information about general eDiscovery principles and not to provide specific legal advice applicable to any particular circumstance. eDiscovery Daily should not be used as a substitute for competent legal advice from a lawyer you have retained and who has agreed to represent you.